zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-basic/essbase-basic.md

 ### **Scenarios**:

 1. The ‘Scenarios’ tab is where you create scenario modeling on the applications for ‘What-If’ analysis, which empowers the users to analyze the data and get insights from the data.
-[More details on this will be covered in an upcoming lab. ]
+[More details on this are covered in an upcoming lab. ]

 ### **Security**: